lomaxo/PyInvaders/README.md

 ## The Alien class
 Next comes the Alien class.
 This is very similar to the Player class; so similar in fact that there is some code repetition; look at the `draw()` function.
 Ideally we could avoid repetition by making both Player and Alien _inherit_ from the same parent class called something like _GameObject_.

 There is an additional function here called `get_rectangle()`.
-This returns a special pygame rectange (`rect`) object that contains the width and height of the image, and the x and y coordinates.
+This returns a special pygame rectangle (`rect`) object that contains the width and height of the image, and the x and y coordinates.
 We use this rectangle when doing collision detection in the `Game.update_logic()`

 In this version of the game, we actually only create one instance of the Alien class, but in the finished game, there would be many of them.